-Direct Support Professional, Adult Services (Part Time and Full Time Options) – West Side and East Side Locations
+Direct Support Professional, Adult Services (Full Time and Part Time) – West Side and East Side Locations

 Provide daily living skills training and supportive direct care services to clients as identified in their Individual Service Plan (ISP); for example, meal preparation, housekeeping, toileting, bathing, dressing, feeding, assisting with or administering medications, shopping, attending appointments, transporting, performing health care related activities, etc. Ensure the safety and well-being of clients, including shoveling snow to clear walkways.
 High school diploma or GED required.
 Possesses a valid Ohio driver’s license with two (2) or less moving violations and has reliable daily transportation.
 Knowledge of and ability to lift, turn, position and transfer persons with physical disabilities in a safe and comfortable manner.
 Able to lift 50 pounds or more safely and operate a “Handi-Move”.
 Has reliable transportation available, when working, in order to transport self to work, meetings, and between sites; Able to operate common household appliances including stove, oven, microwave, dishwasher, iron, vacuum, clothes washer and dryer, etc. Able to work pre-established hours, including weekends, based upon the needs of the program and clients.